-Strengths Challenges

-Perceptive ☐ Sensitive

-Good listener Take things

-☐ Kind personally

-Considerate Tend to ramble

-Sincere Need positive reinforcement

-Empathetic

-Passive, may need prompting to speak

-May lack confidence dealing with large groups

-Recommendations

-The following recommendations are based on your results best for you. s.
-Consider each and select the ones you think would work

-language.
-Your recall of these gestures and expression y to read and remember non-verbal communication - body as helps you assess people's moods, motives and emotions, be if someone is unhappy, offended, lying or uncomfortable, for

-ess inclined to let them know when you need help or want to disconcerns, learn to express them in a direct, objective, non-

-you are so detail-oriented, you may be inclined to relay When you share information with other people, try to keep your ask.

-thinking about how you've successfully managed conv having to speak with a large gathering of people, prepare by versations like this before.
-Remind yourself of your special trength and tell yourself that, like any other task, it just requires

-You crave feedback, but are easily hurt if it's not positive.
-Remember that constructive criticism is intended to help you in your work.
+Strengths Challenges Perceptive Sensitive Good listener ☐ Take things ▼ Kind personally ▽ Considerate ☐ Tend to ramble Sincere Need positive reinforcement Empathetic Passive, may need prompting to speak May lack confidence dealing with large groups Recommendations The following recommendations are based on your results. best for you.
+Consider each and select the ones you think would work For Sending and Receiving Communication Insightful and observant, you have a remarkable ability to read and remember non-verbal communication - body language.
+Your recall of these gestures and expressions helps you assess people's moods, motives and emotions, without having to hear a word.
+You can very quickly see if someone is unhappy, offended, lying or uncomfortable, for example.
+Speak up for yourself.
+You like to help others but are less inclined to let them know when you need help or want to state your views.
+To effectively share your opinions and concerns, learn to express them in a direct, objective, non-emotional way.
+Practice summarizing what you want to say.
+Because you are so detail-oriented, you may be inclined to relay information in much greater detail than is necessary.
+When you share information with other people, try to keep you message brief.
+If people need to know more, they will ask.
+You prefer one-on-one interactions.
+If you're dreading having to speak with a large gathering of people, prepare by thinking about how you've successfully managed conversations like this before.
+Remind yourself of your special talent for understanding people.
+Draw on your inner strength and tell yourself that, like any other task, it just require determination.
+And you have plenty of that! you in your work.
 It's not an attack on you as a person.
-Take some time to reflect.
-Try to separate your emotional reaction from the message.
-Think about how the feedback can help you deal with a problematic issue or behavior.
+T e.
+Remember that constructive criticism is intended to help Take some time to reflect.
+Try to separate your emotional ack can help you deal with a problematic issue or behavior.